edelgm6/draft/docs/source/system.rst

 1) Writing in *modules* (or 'scenes' in Draft lingo) is easier and more fun than working out of a single large document.

-2) Writing in plaintext is a more pure and distraction-free experience than .. _WYSIWYG: https://en.wikipedia.org/wiki/WYSIWYG word processors.
+2) Writing in plaintext is a more pure and distraction-free experience than `WYSIWYG <https://en.wikipedia.org/wiki/WYSIWYG>`_ word processors.

 3) Git is too useful a tool to not use in a writing project.